Learning to Clarify: Multi-turn Conversations with Action-Based Contrastive Self-Training: Conclusion

 \section{Conclusion}

-In this work, we proposed \methodnospace, a quasi-online contrastive RL-tuning approach for sample-efficient conversational task adaptation, along with a workflow for evaluation of conversational agents.
-How \method will generalize to large-scale data and multi-task environments warrants further study, but in this work we see encouraging evidence that it is highly effective for task adaptation in the limited data regime.
-Future work may also consider combining \method with existing sophisticated tuning approaches and task heuristics such as execution feedback for complex tasks like text-to-SQL generation.
+We propose \methodnospace, a model agnostic quasi-online contrastive tuning approach for sample-efficient conversational task adaptation, along with a workflow for evaluation of conversational agents.
+We demonstrate encouraging evidence that \method is highly effective for task adaptation in the limited data regime, even when there are no action labels available.
+Future work may also consider combining \method with existing sophisticated tuning approaches for complex tasks like text-to-SQL generation, as well as generalization to large-scale data and multi-task environments.